I'm Abhinav, and among being many things, I am also a blogger.

 With that being said, I also like the process of weaving something with code to make a web experience, be it a simple blog or something more complex like an eCommerce site.
 I don't even know if my knowledge is enough to call myself a developer or not.
 For that reason, news like "AI taking away developer jobs" don't bother me.

 I don't aim to land a job or be an expert in a particular niche.
 In the meantime, I may become good at a thing or two, or maybe I am.
 Who knows?
-Anyways, if my writings and videos help you in your business or job, that's great!
+Anyways, if my writings and videos help you in your life, business or job, that's great!

 Regarding money?
 It's too difficult to pour your passion when something is done just for the money.
 So if this site generates some revenue here and there, that's great.
 If it doesn't, that's also okay.
 I'll keep posting as long as there's enough to keep support this domain name and hosting.